MiguelMoutela/mayhap/README.md

 Take a look at code samples [here](https://github.com/pmartynski/mayhap/blob/master/samples/Mayhap.Samples/RailwayOriented/CustomerService.cs).

 ## Why to use Mayhap?
-Writing a chunk of business logic code, especially when dealing with remote resources involves a lot of success checking on each step.
+Writing a chunk of business logic code, especially when dealing with remote resources, involves a lot of success checking on each step.
-The main goal of this library is to make those parts of code more readable and concise.
+The goal of this library is to make those parts of code more readable and concise.

 Lets consider the following example: